 The ordinance amendment would add regulations for digital display signage to Article XIX Advertising Regulations.
-Any subsequent digital signage applications would be subject to the development regulations stated in Ordinance No. 348, Article XIX Advertising Regulations.
-Any subsequent proposed signage application would be separately examined in accordance with CEQA (if required), as well as be required to comply with federal, State and County of Riverside policies and regulations, including compliance with Ordinance No. 655 that regulates light pollution.
+Any subsequent digital signage applications would be subject to the development regulations stated in Ordinance No. 348, Article XIX Advertising Regulations, Any subsequent proposed signage application would be separately examined in accordance with CEQA (if required), as well as be required to comply with federal, State and County of Riverside policies and regulations, including compliance with Ordinance No. 655 that regulates light pollution.
+The ordinance amendment has lighting and illumination requirements to control the display design, luminance/brightness, display transitions, signage movement, hours of operation and the requirement to comply with Riverside County Lighting Ordinances.
+These controls/restrictions will greatly reduce any potential physical environmental impacts for future digital signs related to lighting.
 However, to conduct environmental analysis on the unspecified number of potential future signage applications based upon this ordinance amendment throughout the County would be entirely speculative and would not lead to meaningful analysis or informed decision-making.
 Potential future digital signage applications would be distinct projects standing on their own, with their own independent utility, which would require their own County review, approval and CEQA compliance.
-Thus, the proposed ordinance amendment would not have a substantial effect upon
+Thus, the proposed ordinance amendment would not have a substantial effect upon the nighttime use of the Mt.
+Palomar Observatory.
+Impacts would be considered less than significant.

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact the nighttime use of the Mt.
-Palomar Observatory. significant.
-Impacts wor uld be consi dered less than Mitigation: No mitigation is required.
+Mitigation: No mitigation is required.
 Monitoring: No monitoring is required.
-3. Other Lighting Issues a) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? b) Expose residential property to unacceptable light levels? \boxtimes
+3. Other Lighting Issues a) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? b) Expose residential property to unacceptable light levels? $\boxtimes$